 Three out of every four women experiencing menopause in Australia report feelings of intense heat, extreme sweating, redness in the face and chest and difficulty sleeping.
 An estimated one million suffer hot flushes, with episodes averaging three to four minutes at a time.
-For some women, hot flushes can last up to an hour.
+For some women, menopause hot flushes can last up to an hour.

 Despite this high prevalence, women usually suffer alone, choosing to only tell close girlfriends or their partners about what they are experiencing.